A Unified Theory of Multiple-Access and Interference Channels via Approximate Capacity Regions for the MAC-IC-MAC: Introduction

+We unify and generalize the capacity region of the DM MAC, seen as a tight inner bound, and the best known inner bounds for the two-user DM IC due to \cite{han1981new,chong2006comparison,kobayashi2007further,chong2008han}, to obtain two inner bounds for the DM MAC-IC-MAC.

-The main results of this paper are: \begin{enumerate} \item An achievable rate region for discrete memoryless MAC-IC-MAC: the coding scheme we employ is what would be deemed the most natural for the MAC-IC-MAC: each of the two interfering transmitters employ rate-splitting and superposition coding (as in \cite{chong2008han}) and the non-interfering transmitters in each MAC employ single-user random coding.
-An analysis of such a coding scheme results in an inner bound for the capacity region that is a polytope in a number of dimensions that is more than the total number of transmitters due to rate-splitting at the two interfering transmitters.
-Such a polytope is defined by an indeterminate number of sum-rate inequalities (indeed, exponentially many in the total number of transmitters) because there is no restriction on the number of users in each cell.
-Utilizing the particular structure of this polytope however, and using a form of structured Fourier-Motzkin elimination, the two split rates are projected out to obtain a closed-form description of the achievable rate region.
+The coding scheme we employ is what would be deemed the most natural for it: each of the two interfering transmitters employ rate-splitting and superposition coding (the CMG scheme of \cite{chong2008han}) and the non-interfering transmitters in each MAC employ single-user random coding.
+An analysis of such a coding scheme results in an inner bound for the capacity region that is a polytope in a number of dimensions that is two more than the total number of transmitters due to rate-splitting at the two interfering transmitters.
+Such a polytope is defined by an indeterminate number of sum-rate inequalities because there is no restriction on the number of users in each cell, and the problem lies in the elimination of the two auxiliary rate variables.
+Utilizing the particular structure of this polytope, and using a form of structured Fourier-Motzkin elimination, the two split rates are projected out to obtain a explicit polyhedral description of the achievable rate region.
+The union of such polytopes over all admissible coding distributions is an inner bound as well but two sets of inequalities defining the polytopes are shown to be redundant in this case, thereby generalizing the CMG inner bound for the two-user DM IC in \cite{chong2008han}, named the compact HK region therein.

-\item An outer bound on the capacity region of semi-deterministic MAC-IC-MAC: the proof of this outer bound uses genie-aided decoding arguments and it is shown that it is within a quantifiable gap to the capacity region, thereby extending the corresponding result for the two-user semi-deterministic interference channel obtained by Telatar and Tse \cite{telatar2007bounds}.

-\item An inner bound for the Gaussian MAC-IC-MAC that is within a one-bit gap of the capacity region, thereby extending the same result for the Gaussian interference channel due to Etkin {\em et al} \cite{etkin2008gaussian}.